codeface-io/SwiftObserver/README.md

 ## Access Variable Values

 The property wrapper `Observable` allows to access the actual `Value` directly.
-Here we apply it to the above example:
+Let's apply it to the above example:

 ~~~swift
 @Observable var number = 42